8 ways to make your home loan more affordable

 #1 Do your due diligence before you purchase.

-#3 Pick a suitable loan plan that suits your risk tolerance, affordability and financial planning goals – assess at your needs first instead of opting for the cheapest options straight away.
+#3 Pick a suitable loan plan that suits your risk tolerance, affordability and financial planning goals – assess your needs first instead of opting for the cheapest options straight away.

 Ultimately, it boils down to what you really need so always remember to understand your goals.
 You can then make an informed decision and filter out options that don't suit you.